FChikh/BSP-S3-BESSER/README.md

-# BSP-S3-source-code
+# BSP S3: Extension of low-code development platform with intelligent components

+This repository contains all important information about Bachelor's semester project in Semester 3, performed during Autumn 2023 by Fedor Chikhachev, under the supervision of Dr. Jordi Cabot Sagrera.

+## Project report

+A formal [report]() in IEEE format has been produced as a final deliverable for this project.

+## Source code

+Mostly the work was done within [BESSER](https://modeling-languages.com/lowcode-opensource-besser/) project, whose source code was updated and developed.

-## Folder 'integrated-to-BESSER'
+### Folder 'integrated-to-BESSER'

-This files are part of structure of [BESSER project](https://github.com/BESSER-PEARL/BESSER/), they can be located in official repository, in `src/generators` submodule.
+These files are part of structure of [BESSER project](https://github.com/BESSER-PEARL/BESSER/), they can be located in official repository, in `src/generators` submodule.

-## Other files
+### Other files

 To run other files, firsty you need to install BESSER library locally:

+## Installation

+BESSER works with Python 3.9+.
+We recommend creating a virtual environment (e.g. [venv](https://docs.python.org/3/tutorial/venv.html), [conda](https://docs.conda.io/en/latest/)).

+The latest stable version of BESSER is available in the Python Package Index (PyPi) and can be installed using

+    $ pip install besser

-### Installation
+### Building From Source

-BESSER works with Pyhton 3.9+.
-The pip *besser* package will be available soon, but you can also build it from source.
-First, clone the repository.
+If you prefer to obtain the full code, you can clone the git repository.

     $ git clone https://github.com/BESSER-PEARL/BESSER.git
     $ cd BESSER

 Install *build*, then generate and install the *besser* package.
+Remember to replace `*.*.*` by the package version number.

     $ pip install --upgrade build
     $ python -m build
-    $ pip install dist/besser-0.1.0-py3-none-any.whl
+    $ pip install dist/besser-*.*.*-py3-none-any.whl

 You can check the installation of the *besser* package.